elixir-europe-training/ELIXIR-TrP-LiterateProgrammingR-CodeRep/docs/chapters/chapter_03.md

         | Gene C      | 0.01 |
         ```

-!!! tip "Making tables in Markdown..."
+!!! info "Making tables in Markdown..."

     Making small tables is simple enough but making larger tables can get painful in markdown.
 If you need to make tables from your own data, R or Python will have appropriate extensions to help you with that.
 For other
     larger tables in markdon the [Markdown Tables Generator](https://www.tablesgenerator.com/markdown_tables) is a great tool.
 Make your table using their graphical interface and then copy the generated Markdown-